lipipravaaha/app/documentation/development/design-architecture.md

 3. A CLI
     - That calls out to the API exposed by the back-end.

 These components will reside in their own repositories.
-A new `grantha` organization will be created on GitHub under which these repositories will reside.
+A new `lipipravaaha` organization will be created on GitHub under which these repositories will reside.
 A good example of this methodology is the [marp project](https://github.com/marp-team).

 These abstractions will allow for: